liuyuhuai3/Arctica/README-EN.md

 > [!WARNING]
->  The o-kitchen app is still in prototyping and early development.
+>  The Arctica app is still in prototyping and early development.

-# O-KITCHEN
+# Arctica

  **[🇨🇳 中文](./README.md)  |  [🇺🇸 English](./README-EN.md)**